-Tall vegetation would be removed within the approximate 3-mile-long easement for the proposed gen-tie line.
+Tall vegetation would be removed within the approximately 3- to 4.1-mile-long easement for the proposed gen-tie/collector line.
 Tree clearing during construction would be accomplished by mechanically cutting and trimming with specialized equipment.
-As with tree clearing associated with the solar facility, and in accordance with the MDEQ NPDES General Construction Permit conditions (T-5; T-3(6)), minimum 25-foot buffers surrounding streams and wetlands, supplemented with additional erosion and sediment controls which in combination achieves the sediment load reduction equivalent to a 50-foot undisturbed natural buffer, would be maintained as a minimization measure during these clearing activities.
+As with tree clearing associated with the Solar Facility, and in accordance with the MDEQ NPDES General Construction Permit conditions (T-5; T-3(6)), minimum 25-foot buffers surrounding streams and wetlands, supplemented with additional erosion and sediment controls which in combination achieves the sediment load reduction equivalent to a 50-foot undisturbed natural buffer, would be maintained as a minimization measure during these clearing activities.

-Transmission structures for the proposed gen-tie would be sited to avoid stream and wetland impacts.
-The types and heights of the transmission structures will be determined based on the length of the spans between each structure.
+Transmission structures and wooden utility distribution poles for the proposed gentie/collection line would be sited to avoid stream and wetland impacts.
+The types and heights of transmission structures and/or utility poles would be determined based on the voltage of the line, number of circuits, and length of the spans between each structure.
 Most transmission structures would be directly imbedded in holes augured into the ground to approximate maximum depths of 30 to 45 feet.
 The holes would be backfilled with the excavated material; if warranted due to soil conditions, gravel or a concrete-and-gravel mixture would be used.
-Poles (or turning structures) at angles (angle points) in the gen-tie line may require supporting screw-, rock-, or log-anchored guy wires.
+Any wooden utility distribution poles would typically be embedded at 10% of the height of the pole, plus 2 feet.
+Poles (or turning structures) at angles (angle points) in the gen-tie/collection line may require supporting screw-, rock-, or log-anchored guy wires.
 If required or preferred, some structures may be installed on reinforced concrete foundations.
-Access roads would be needed to allow vehicular access to each pole structure on the proposed gen-tie route during construction and during operations.
-Existing access roads would be used as much as possible, and any new access roads would be designed to avoid impacts to streams and wetlands.
+Access roads would be needed to allow vehicular access to each pole structure on the proposed route during construction and during operations.
+Existing access roads would be used as much as possible, and any new access roads would be designed to avoid impacts to streams and wetlands to the maximum extent practicable.
 Access roads (for operations) are typically 12 to 20-feet wide and are surfaced with dirt, mulch, or gravel.
 Construction may result in greater road width disturbance for staging and construction.